The 23 Most Important Web Analytics Metrics

 That way, if a problem pops up, you’ll catch it as early as possible!

-And even if there isn’t a problem, getting regular notifications about changes to your web analytics data helps you keep a finger on the pulse of your company’s website traffic, website engagement metrics, and overall web experience.
+And even if there isn’t a problem, getting regular notifications about changes to your web analytics data helps you keep a finger on the pulse of your company’s website traffic, website user engagement metrics, and overall user experience.

 Read the other articles in our Intro to Web Analytics series: